Vicki266/python-learning-checklist/README.md

 # Python Basics
 ## Builtin Functions
 https://docs.python.org/2/library/functions.html
+Builtin functions are automatically imported.
+No need to explicitly import them yourself.
+No need to read them all at once.
+Know that it exists and read the doc if you see them in code.

 ## Collections
 A standard python library that provides extensions to general purpose built-in containers, dict, list, set, and tuple. https://docs.python.org/2/library/collections.html